Fritz Fliegel: Early life and career

 Fliegel was born on 30 November 1907 in Wilmersdorf, a borough of Berlin, in the Kingdom of Prussia.
 He was the son of the son of geographer Gotthard Fliegel and his wife Anna Marie, née Meyer.
 Fliegel, who had three sisters, won his first bicycle race in 1926.
 In 1929, he won the German amateur sprint championship at the velodrome in Stettin-Westend.
 That year, he also participated in the UCI Track Cycling World Championships held in Zürich, Switzerland where he lost in the knockout stage to the Austrian August Schaffer.

 Fliegel joined the military service in 1934 and transferred from the infantry of the Reichsheer (Army) to the newly emerging Luftwaffe (Air Force) of Nazi Germany a year later.
-Following his flight training, he served as flight instructor at the pilot schools A/B 42 in Salzwedel and A/B 113 in Brünn.
+Following his flight training, he served as flight instructor at the pilot schools A/B 42 in Salzwedel and A/B 113 in Brno.
 There he was promoted to Hauptmann (captain) on 1 March 1939.